David Carter (defensive lineman)

-David H. Carter Jr. (born December 10, 1987) is a former American football defensive end in the National Football League for the Arizona Cardinals and Dallas Cowboys.
-He was drafted by the Arizona Cardinals in the sixth round of the 2011 NFL Draft.
+David H. Carter Jr. (born December 10, 1987) is an American former professional football defensive end in the National Football League (NFL) for the Arizona Cardinals and Dallas Cowboys.
+He was selected by the Arizona Cardinals in the sixth round of the 2011 NFL draft.
 He played college football at UCLA.

-Early years
+Early life

 Carter attended Henry J. Kaiser High School in Fontana, California.
 In his senior season, he registered 69 tackles, 7 sacks and 9 pass deflections in 13 games.
 He was later named for the first-team All-San Bernardino County by the Riverside Press-Enterprise.
 He was also an All-League selection as a defensive end, and as team captain, lead them to a 10-3 record as a senior.
 Carter also lettered in Track And Field and was a member of the schools debate team.

 College career

 Carter played just three games over his first two years at UCLA, before appearing in all 12 games in the 2008 season.
 Carter was a co-defensive winner of UCLA's Captain Don Brown Memorial Award for Most Improved Player in 2009 for the Bruins.
 In his senior season, he recorded 41 Total Tackles while collecting 3.5 sacks for the Bruins which propelled him to win the UCLA Kenneth S. Washington Award for Outstanding Senior.